Coral Gables Denied Workers’ Compensation Claim Lawyers

 There are many reasons for denial of a workers’ compensation claim.
 Sometimes, insurance companies simply wrongfully deny claims.

 The doctor may say that the work accident did not cause the injury, or that it was a preexisting condition.
 The employer may state that the injury was not suffered in the course and scope of employment, or that you do not even work for the company.

 Other reasons for denial include failed drug tests or failure to file the claim in the required time frame.
-Our Miami attorneys handling denied workers’ compensation claims will help you understand why you were denied and take the necessary steps to challenge the denial.
+Our Coral Gables attorneys handling denied workers’ compensation claims will help you understand why you were denied and take the necessary steps to challenge the denial.

 Some denials involve allegations of fraud.
 Insurance companies are aggressive about discovering fraudulent workers’ compensation claims.
 They may hire private investigators to spy on you.
 If you are seen doing anything that may indicate you are not injured as severely as you have claimed, benefits will be denied.
 These are challenging cases, but we have the skill to help if you have been accused of fraud.

 The claim is filed in the workers’ compensation court.
 If it is denied, we will go to mediation.
 This is where all parties get together to exchange information.
 Often, the case is settled at mediation.
 If it is not, we may proceed to trial.
 At trial, we will argue your case in front of a judge.
 We will present evidence and call witnesses as necessary.